Engineering excellence for the public good

 Strategic Plan 2022-2027

-Embracing the power of diversity, equity and inclusion (DEI)
+Embracing the power of diversity, equity and inclusion

-Organizations are most innovative when their members represent and draw upon a variety of backgrounds and respect the perspectives that arise from these differences.
-For these reasons, DEI is central to our mission of producing outstanding engineers.
-We commit to building a culture where all members thrive, are valued and feel a sense of belonging.
+Organizations are most innovative when their members represent and draw upon a variety of experiences and respect the perspectives that arise from these differences.
+For these reasons, diversity, equity and inclusion are central to our mission of producing outstanding engineers.
+We aim to cultivate a culture where all members thrive, are valued and feel a sense of belonging.

 To embrace the power of diversity, equity and inclusion, we will: